cfoust/cy/docs/src/quick-start/command-palette.md

 {{story cast cy/palette --width 120 --height 26}}

 Like most modern applications, `cy` includes a command palette, which lets you search through and execute all of the available actions.
-You can access it by typing `ctrl+a` `ctrl+p`.
+You can access it by typing {{bind :root ctrl+a ctrl+p}}.